Skip to content

 L3 Sub-range Authority

 An L3 sub-range authority is a national or organizational body that mints rules under a sovereign prefix (e.g., ATR-TW-2026-NNNNN).
-Authority is granted by the ATR TSC following the procedure in /charter §5.
+Authority is granted following the procedure in /charter §5; the TSC grants it once seated — until then the lead maintainer (BDFL) acts in this role.

 Read the full normative textIncludes test-suite structure, self-certification procedure, and conformance verification flow.